Video game music: CDs and sheet music

 Selling video game soundtracks separately as CDs has become increasingly popular in the industry.
 Interpretive albums, remixes, and live performance albums were also common variations to original soundtracks (OSTs).

-Koichi Sugiyama was an early figure in this practice, and following the release of the first Dragon Quest game in 1986, a live performance CD of his compositions was released and performed by the London Philharmonic Orchestra (then later by other groups including the Tokyo Philharmonic Orchestra, and NHK Symphony).
+Koichi Sugiyama was an early figure in this practice, and following the release of the first Dragon Quest game in 1986, a live performance CD of his compositions was released and performed by the Tokyo Strings Ensemble (then later by other groups including the London Philharmonic Orchestra, and Tokyo Metropolitan Symphony Orchestra).

 By 1987, Sega were selling 50,000 to 100,000 game soundtrack CDs annually.
 Yuzo Koshiro, another early figure, released a live performance of the Actraiser soundtrack.
 Both Koshiro's and fellow Falcom composer Mieko Ishikawa's contributions to Ys music would have such long-lasting impact that there were more albums released of Ys music than of almost all other game-type music.

 Like anime soundtracks, these soundtracks and even sheet music books were usually marketed exclusively in Japan.
-Therefore, interested non-Japanese gamers had to import the soundtracks and/or sheet music books through on or offline firms specifically dedicated to video game soundtrack imports.
+Therefore, interested gamers outside Japan had to import the soundtracks and/or sheet music books through on or offline firms specifically dedicated to video game soundtrack imports.
 This has been somewhat less of an issue more recently as domestic publishers of anime and video games have been producing western equivalent versions of the OSTs for sale in UK and US, though these are often for more popular titles.
 Video game music companies like Materia Collective have pursued and produced published book editions of video game music.

 The sale of video game soundtracks has created a growing symbiotic relationship between the music industry and the games industry.
 Commonly, games are being used to promote and sell licensed music, rather than just original score, and recording artists are being used to market and sell games.
-Music marketing agency Electric Artists conducted a study that revealed a number of interesting statistics surrounding ‘‘hard-core gamers’’ and their music habits: 40% of hard-core gamers bought the CD after hearing a song they liked in a video game, 73% of gamers said soundtracks within games help sell more CDs, and 40% of respondents said a game introduced them to a new band or song, then 27% of them went out and bought what they heard.
-Some game soundtracks have become so popular they have reached platinum status, such as NBA Live 2003.
+Music marketing agency Electric Artists conducted a study that revealed a number of interesting statistics surrounding "hard-core gamers" and their music habits: 40% of hard-core gamers bought the CD after hearing a song they liked in a video game, 73% of gamers said soundtracks within games help sell more CDs, and 40% of respondents said a game introduced them to a new band or song, then 27% of them went out and bought what they heard.
+Some games' soundtracks have become so popular they have reached platinum status, such as NBA Live 2003.